urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```R
 unique(lemur_time$Species)
 ```
 We have one species *Microcebus rufus* that is listed here twice, one with just the species names the other with a astrix*.
-This will cause issues in our data analyses as it will be considered two distinct species.
+This will cause issues in our data analyses as it will be considered as two distinct species.
 Therefore we should match the names and create a new column which indicates if they have an astrix or not.

 We can do this by using an if_else() statement, where if there is a "Microcebus rufus*", we put a 1 in the new column 'Astrix' and if not, a 0.